daminals/gdrive_upload_cli/Readme.md

 ## Features

 - reads custom .driveignore file to prevent uploading unwanted files
+- reads google drive to check if file already exists, if yes, updates it rather than create a new one
 - organizes all uploads under a directory name to prevent clutter in gdrive
 - recursion through nested directories ensures all files are uploaded
 - hashmap-integrated environment variables for fast processing